curl/curl/docs/INSTALL.md

 getaddrinfo() thread failed to start
 ```

-Do not panic! curl and your program are not broken.
+Do not panic. curl and your program are not broken.
 You can fix this by:

 - Set the environment variable `QIBM_MULTI_THREADED` to `Y` before starting
   your program.
 This can be done at whatever scope you feel is appropriate.